 Though I agree that health insurance companies should view mental illnesses as legitimate medical conditions that need to be treated, we need to go even further in how we, as a total society, perceive illness and the treatment of it.
 When we citizens of a culture can change our mindsets about causes of disease and healing, then the systems within our society will change to fit that consciousness.
 Thus the economic, political, medical, educational, and other institutions of mainstream culture will cooperate with the expanded consciousness of the population to create more effective and efficient healthcare systems that provide for all of its citizens regardless of financial or social status.

-I think that this politician and those other “progressives” demanding for universal and more comprehensive healthcare are correct in their perceptions of everyone needing decent healthcare coverage and that many illnesses that are not currently covered should be included.
+I think that those “progressives” demanding universal and more comprehensive healthcare are correct in their perceptions of everyone needing decent healthcare coverage and that many illnesses not currently covered should be included.
 But even these wonderful advocates and activists for progressive change need to expand yet further still in their own understanding of health and wellness.

 Though psychotropic drugs may have their place in the treatment of mental disorders, that place should be minimal.
 I have seen the terrible debilitating effects of various meds that are commonly used by doctors in treating so-called brain anomalies and mental illnesses.
-It’s not a pretty sight to see a 24-year-old so convinced that she needs her meds in order to get through a day that she creates even more anxiety within herself when she does not have them.
-And, knowing this troubled young woman for many years before she was treated for her mental distress with the three or four different psychotropic drugs she takes, she seems much worse, much sicker—definitely not better.
-In addition to the symptoms she already had, she now suffers from fuzzy-headedness and lack of clear thinking, thus making her even more dysfunctional than she already was.
-Her perceptions of reality are so distorted that she cannot even focus enough to hold down a job or pursue a route of study at a community college, even though she is encouraged to by her counselors, healthcare providers, and family members.
+It is not a pretty sight to see a 24-year-old so convinced that she needed her meds in order to get through a day that she created even more anxiety within herself when she did not have them.
+And, knowing this troubled young woman for many years before she was treated for her mental distress with the three or four different psychotropic drugs she took, she seemed much worse, much sicker—definitely not better.
+In addition to the symptoms she already had before being medicated, after a few days of taking her meds she additionally suffered from fuzzy-headedness and lack of clear thinking, thus making her even more dysfunctional than she already was.
+Her perceptions of reality were so distorted that she could not even focus enough to hold down a job or pursue a route of study at a community college, even though she was encouraged to by her counselors, healthcare providers, and family members.

 I have observed this worsened malady in several other people who have undergone the usual medical treatment for their psychological symptoms of unhappiness, depression, cognitive confusion, continual inner conflict, lack of internal cohesion, self-defeating cycles of thinking and behaving, ineffective coping strategies, deficient social interactions, schizophrenic tendencies, and the list goes on.
 I cannot help but draw the conclusion that the commonly-accepted treatments used for the various mental ailments need to be reassessed and drastically changed in most cases.

 I, as well as many others, realize that most mental illnesses have to do with being self-absorbed and overly focused on selfish pursuits without a more mature sense of connection with other people that includes a sense of social responsibility.
-Rather than the treatment focusing on helping someone “feel” better through various psychotropic drugs and therapies that dwell only on the individual’s so-called needs with no or very little accountability, treatment needs to include assessing more thoroughly the thoughts and attitudes that a patient has that is preventing her from healing and composing a better life for herself that includes being able to contribute to the healthy progress of the society she lives in.
+Rather than the treatment focusing on helping someone “feel” better through various psychotropic drugs and therapies that dwell only on the individual’s so-called needs with no or very little accountability, treatment needs to include assessing more thoroughly the thoughts and attitudes that a patient has that is preventing him or her from healing and composing a better life for himself or herself, which includes being able to contribute to the healthy progress of the society he or she lives in.

 There are increasing studies in the areas of psychology and neuroscience that indicate we all need to see the brain and consciousness in a totally new way.
-Studies are showing that the mind—consciousness—continues to exist and function in some manner when the brain is no longer functioning.
+Studies are showing that the mind (consciousness) continues to exist and function in some manner when the brain is no longer operating.
 This being the case, treatment of any mental illness must go beyond just looking at the brain.
 Though treating the anomalies of the brain may be effective in some cases, many so-called mental illnesses are a problem of consciousness, of thoughts and values, of world views and philosophies.

 If healthcare providers—from doctors to counselors to hospital administrators to insurance companies—had the understanding of the ancient Chinese proverb that “A mind enlightened is like the halls of Heaven; a mind in darkness is like a realm in Hell”, we would have a healthcare system that would look very different than the one we have now in this country, which is more of a “disease-care” system rather than a system of true healing.
 The costs of healthcare would be drastically reduced and the treatments for both physical and psychological ailments would start with the root of the problem, the consciousness or mindset of the patient.
 A diseased person must bring her mind out of darkness and the realm of Hell into enlightenment and the halls of Heaven, so to speak.